ucsb-cs16/w19/_info/syllabus.md

     <br />
   </li>
   <li><strong>(2) Homework/Quizzes</strong>
-    <br />The homeworks are practice for the exmas.
+    <br />The homeworks are practice for the exams.
 These are typically pencil/paper type problems, though sometimes you'll need access to a computer to solve them.
 If you don't have reliable access to a computer at home (or in your dorm), please plan your schedule so that you can spend time in the CSIL computer lab between classes.<br />
     <br />
     Homework assignments are completed on paper, followed by completing a quiz on gauchospace.
-You should bring your the paper copy of your homework to lecture the day after its due for in class discussions<br />
+You should bring your the paper copy of your homework to lecture the day after its due for in class discussions.
+We will not collect the homeworks<br />
     <br />
     <br />
      <br />